Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 sns.countplot(x="age_years", hue="cardio", data=df);
 ```

 **Question 2.4.
-(1 point).** At what age does the number of people with CVD outnumber the number of people without CVD for the first time?
+(1 point).** What is the smallest age at which the number of people with CVD outnumbers the number of people without CVD?

 1. 44
 2. 55